 There are lots of different pieces of bootcamp equipment that you can get, many of which suit specific boot camp situations (i.e. a spin bike if you have an indoor studio).

-Here, we list ten pieces of bootcamp equipment that you may be interested in bringing to your classes:
+Here is an example bootcamp equipment list to give you an idea of what you may be interested in bringing to your classes:

 - Battle Ropes